HUD Awards $15 Million to Address Unsheltered Homelessness

 The Measure A1 Affordable Housing General Obligation Bond program was approved by over 70% of voters in November 2016 and is being used to provide up to $580 million for the creation and protection of affordable housing options for Alameda County residents who need it most.
 Measure A1 provides significant new opportunities to assist renters, new homeowners, and those at risk of losing their homes.
 As of February 2019, $245 million in Measure A1 commitment had leveraged over $1.5 billion to support over 2,400 new affordable units in Alameda County

 Additional information about Measure A1 can be via Alameda County’s Community Development Agency.

-Homeless Housing, Assistance and Prevention Program (HHAP)
+Homeless Housing, Assistance and Prevention (HHAP) Grant Program

 In 2018 California voters passed No Place Like Home, a $2 billion statewide bond program operated by California Housing and Community Development to create more supportive housing units throughout the state for homeless individuals and families struggling with a serious mental illness.

 The Alameda County Community Health Record (CHR) is an electronic record application that will summarize curated information from different organizations involved in consumer care.
 Qualified care coordinators and physicians will be able to access curated consumer information from multiple providers to coordinate care across organizations and have the ability to leverage consumer information to deliver the right care, at the right time, in the right place.
 Information from multiple providers including: physical health (inpatient, emergency departments, outpatient, primary care), mental health, housing resource centers, and social services can be used to coordinate care across organizations.
 Consumers will receive more efficient and effective care by allowing providers to share information that improves outcomes and accelerates the delivery of services.

 For questions, please email CareConnectHelp@acgov.org or call 510-618-1997